Lewis-Simmonds/full_stack_codecademy/front_end_development/react/passing_thoughts/README.md

-Practice project to create basic web app using React framework
+Practice project to create basic web app using React framework.
+User can input thoughts, which can then either be removed by the user, or will be automatically deleted after 15 seconds.